ComputerTown UK

 The idea behind the groups was that members of the public took their own personal computers into public places for the general public to see and use.

-Several of these CTUK groups gave birth to local amateur computer clubs, some of which are still continued operating into the 21st Century.
+Several of these CTUK groups gave birth to local amateur computer clubs, some of which are continued operating into the 21st Century.

 An example of such a group was 'ComputerTown North East' (Newcastle-upon-Tyne & Gateshead) which met in the Tyne & Wear Science Museum cafe (and thus could claim to be the first ever cyber-cafe on Tyneside).
 They also held "awareness days" in the Newcastle Central Public Library, and in many other local branch libraries on Tyneside, and in Gateshead, South Shields and Sunderland between 1981 and 1990.